parvaritoz/parvaritoz/README.md

 ### Hi there, my name is Reza Parvar👋
 :books:  I'm currently studying to M.Sc.Eng in Interaction Technology and Design

-🌱 I’m currently learning implement game using Unity, Next.js and Python.
+🌱 I’m currently learning game development using Unity.
+Also Next.js and Python.

 :mag_right: My focus is mainly in frontend development.
 I think backend development is interesting and want to learn more about it.